AydinHassan/magento-core-composer-installer/README.md

 Compatibility
 -------------

-This tool works with any version of PHP >= 5.3.
-It is automatically tested using Travis on version PHP versions 5.3, 5.4, 5.5 & HHVM.
+This tool works with any version of PHP >= 7.0.
+It is automatically tested using Travis on version PHP versions 7.0, 7.1, 7.2, 7.3, 7.4.

 Installation
 ------------